fluree/fluree-sample-todolist/README.md

 If needed, please follow the instructions on [this docs page](https://developers.flur.ee/docs/nexus/topics/integrating-clients-with-datasets/) for additional help connecting to your new Fluree Cloud dataset from this sample web application.

 # Getting started
+> Make sure you have Node installed (npm comes with it): [Download Node.js Installer](https://nodejs.org/en/download)

-There are just a few steps to getting this running on your machine:
+There are just a few steps to getting this app running on your machine:

 1. Clone this repo
    ```